-9 In some Member States, using a performance -based approach for defining specific site hazards and design, the earthquake design level is calculating scaling the site specific uniform hazard response spectrum by a design factor, (usually > than 1).

-- c) Demonstrate that cliff edge effects are avoided within the uncertainty of the determined DBE values. - 3.30.
-Therefore, during the seismic design of a new nuclear installation, two different sets of earthquake levels should be determined: (i) one set, noted as DBE and constituted by the SL-2 and SL-1 levels, as defined in paras 3.20 to 3.28 above, for which adequate seismic margin should be provided by the design to avoid cliff edge effects, and (ii) a second set, noted as BDBE which aims to verify that adequate margins exist to comply with the safety requirements indicated in paragraph above. - 3.31.
-A new nuclear installation should, first, be designed against a DBE level in accordance with specific design performance criteria and, second, should be verified that in case of occurrence of a BDBE earthquake level, specific evaluation performance criterion would also be fulfilled. - 3.32.
-The determination of the BDBE and the associated loading conditions can be done by: - a) Defining the BDBE earthquake level by a factor times the SL-2 earthquake level 10. - b) Defining the BDBE earthquake level based on considerations derived from the probabilistic seismic hazard assessment11. - 3.33.
+3.28.3.30.
+Therefore, during the seismic design of a new nuclear installation, two different sets of earthquake levels should be determined: (i) one set, noted as DBE and constituted by the SL-2 and SL-1 levels, as defined in paras 3.20196 to 3.28711 above, for which adequate seismicafety margins should be provided by the seismic design to avoid cliff edge effects protect items involved with prevention and mitigation measures of the Levels 3 and 4 of the defence in depth concept, and (ii) a second set, noted as BDBE which aimsed to verify that adequate margins exist to comply with the safety requirements indicated in paragraph above.

+3.29.
+The BDBE differs from the Review Level Earthquake (RLE), as used in Ref [3].
+The BDBE level should be defined and used for verification/assessment of a new nuclear installation while the RLE should be defined and used for assessing the seismic safety of an existing operating nuclear installation.
+Similarly, both BDBE and RLE are earthquake levels exceeding the seismic design basis but they are used in different life stages of the nuclear installation.

+3.30.3.31.
+A new nuclear installation should, first, be designed against a DBE level in accordance with specific design performance criteria and, second, should be verified that in case of occurrence of a BDBE earthquake level, a specific evaluation performance criteria recommended in Ref.
+[3] for RLE level affecting an existing nuclear installation may be applied, as indicated in the objectives of such Safety Guide and using the methodologies recommended to evaluate performance against BDBE event and that may be based on best estimate parameters for calculating the seismic demand and the seismic capacity, i.e., relaxed from those used in design methods and acceptance criteria.

+3.31.3.32.
+The determination of the BDBE should be based on the specific hazard evaluation for the site.
+Alternatives to define the BDBE and the associated loading conditions can be done by are:

+Formatted: Indent: Before: 1.25 cm, Hanging: 1.25 cm, Tab stops: Not at 0.75 cm

+Formatted: Indent: First line: 0 cm

+Formatted: Font: 10 pt

+&lt;sup>10 The Review Level Earthquake should be defined with sufficient margin over the original design basis earthquake to ensure plant safety and to find any 'weak links' that may limit the installation's capability to safely withstand a seismic event greater than the original design basis earthquake.

+- a) Defininge the BDBE earthquake level by a factor times the SL-2 earthquake level. - b) Defininge the BDBE earthquake level based on considerations derived from the probabilistic seismic hazard assessment.

+3.32.3.3.
 The BDBE level should be characterized by both horizontal and vertical vibratory ground motion response spectra, anchored to a peak ground acceleration (i.e., at zero period of the response spectrum) and at the control point defined by the seismic hazard assessment and which usually is the free field ground surface.